 Fun fact

-Did you know that honey is a pure natural product with an amazing durability without any additives?
-The Swedish Food Agency prescribes 24 months from bottling.
+Did you know that honey is a pure natural product with a fantastic shelf life without any additives?
+Livsmedelsverket prescribes 24 months from bottling.

 How do we know that what we are doing is good?

-Catena follows the development of various initiatives on how to measure biological diversity.
-Our ambition in 2022 is to continue working on a strategy to quantify natural values to be able to ensure a net-zero impact in new projects.
-We also see great opportunities to improve the biodiversity of our existing properties.
-Older properties have not infrequently been built without regard to natural values and we can achieve net positivity through various efforts.
+We are following the development of various initiatives on how to measure biodiversity.
+Our ambition is to quantify natural values in order to ensure net zero impact in new establishments.
+We also see major opportunities to improve biodiversity on our existing properties.
+Older properties have often been built without consideration for natural values, and we can achieve net positivity through various initiatives.

-An important part of the work is about building knowledge internally and externally.
-We want to develop our offer and our working methods and part of that work is about developing our relationships with construction contractors and our tenants to increase the understanding of why biodiversity is important.
-Working more actively with the issues and striving to turn a negative impact into a positive one is undoubtedly challenging.
-We still do not have all the answers as to how we will work with biodiversity and we have a lot left to learn.
+An important part of the work involves building knowledge internally and externally.
+We want to develop both our offer and our working methods.
+Part of this work involves developing relations with building contractors and our tenants to increase understanding of why biodiversity is important.
+Working more actively on the issues and striving to turn a negative impact into a positive one is undoubtedly challenging.
+We do not yet have all the answers on how we will work on biodiversity and we have much to learn.

-You can find more about Catena's sustainability work and goals here.
+You can find out more about Catena's sustainability work and goals here.

 Other cases